jacubero/VBF/Sphinx/source/examples.rst

 Analysis of Cryptanalytic Algorithms
 ####################################

 Hereunder you can find a summary of the cryptographic criteria of several modern ciphers.
-Below you can find a legend describing the cryptographic criteria usedin this chapter:
+Below you can find a legend describing the cryptographic criteria used in this chapter:

 +----------------+--------------------------+
 | **NL**         | Nonlinearity             |